10 Best Nationwide Credit Unions

 To become a member, you must meet one of the following requirements:

-Keep in mind that if you choose the Foster Care to Success option, Alliant will pay the one-time $5 fee for you to become a member.
+Keep in mind that if you choose the Foster Care to Success option, Alliant will pay the one-time $5 membership fee for you.

-The rates that come with the Alliant deposit accounts are impressive.
-You’ll find opportunities to build your savings with a high-rate savings account, high-rate checking account and certificates of deposit.
+The rates on Alliant deposit accounts are impressive.
+You’ll find opportunities to build your savings with a high-rate savings account, a high-rate checking account, and certificates of deposit.

 As you work towards your savings goals, you can open a supplemental savings account and add a nickname to encourage more diligent savings.